RyanRHall/repo-vision/README.md

 # Repo Vision

-An `npm` package that allows you to visualize and interact with your local repository.
+An `npm` package that helps you to visualize and interact with your local repository.
 View branches and commit messages, and checkout previous states of your project straight from the browser.

 ![demo](assets/demo.png)